jperezr21/json_serializable_immutable_collections/README.md

               explicit_to_json: true
           json_serializable:json_serializable:
             generate_for:
-              # exclude everyting, this lib uses a custom builder
+              # exclude everything to avoid conflicts, this library uses a custom builder
               include:
               exclude:
                 - test/**